A Training-free Method for LLM Text Attribution: Experiment details

-\paragraph{SQuAD.} The Stanford Question Answering Dataset (SQuAD) is a benchmark for machine reading comprehension, consisting of over 100,000 question-answer pairs derived from 536 Wikipedia articles.
+\textbf{SQuAD.} The Stanford Question Answering Dataset (SQuAD) is a benchmark for machine reading comprehension, consisting of over 100,000 question-answer pairs derived from 536 Wikipedia articles.
 Each example includes a \texttt{context} paragraph, a \texttt{question}, and one or more \texttt{answers}, where each answer is a span of text from the corresponding context.
 SQuAD is publicly available under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) and can be accessed at \url{https://huggingface.co/datasets/rajpurkar/squad}.
-In our experiments, we utilize the first 30 tokens of the \texttt{context} column as input for creating LLM-generated text. \paragraph{Reddit WritingPrompts.} The Reddit WritingPrompts dataset comprises over 300,000 prompt-story pairs collected from the r/WritingPrompts subreddit.
+In our experiments, we utilize the first 30 tokens of the \texttt{context} column as input for creating LLM-generated text.

+\textbf{Reddit WritingPrompts.} The Reddit WritingPrompts dataset comprises over 300,000 prompt-story pairs collected from the r/WritingPrompts subreddit.
 Each entry includes a \texttt{prompt} (a creative writing prompt) and a corresponding \texttt{story} (a user-generated narrative response).
 The dataset is designed to support research in open-ended story generation and narrative modeling.
 The dataset is publicly available under the MIT License and can be accessed at \url{https://huggingface.co/datasets/euclaise/writingprompts}.
 In our experiments, we utilize the first 30 tokens of the \texttt{story} field as input for creating LLM-generated text.

-\paragraph{RAID.} The Robust AI Detection (RAID) dataset is a large-scale benchmark constructed to evaluate the reliability of LLM-generated text detectors across a wide range of textual domains.
+\textbf{RAID.} The Robust AI Detection (RAID) dataset is a large-scale benchmark constructed to evaluate the reliability of LLM-generated text detectors across a wide range of textual domains.
 It comprises over 6 million generations created by 11 language models under 4 decoding strategies and 11 adversarial attacks.
 RAID includes 8 carefully selected text domains to capture a broad spectrum of natural language styles, structures, and levels of creativity.
 The domains are

 \textbf{Abstracts.} Sourced from arXiv.org, this domain consists of paper abstracts across multiple disciplines.
 Texts are technical, information-dense, and syntactically formal, reflecting real-world scientific writing in academic publishing.